Robustness via Referencing: Defending against Prompt Injection Attacks by Referencing the Executed Instruction: Introduction

 Currently, various prompt injection defense methods have been proposed, including prompt-engineering-based approaches \cite{wang2024fath, hines2024defending, sandwich_defense_2023, instruction_defense_2023} and fine-tuning methods \cite{wallace2024instruction, chen2024struq, chen2024aligning}.
 Regardless of the approach, most existing defenses focus on enforcing LLMs’ alignment with the original input instructions, suppressing their inherent tendencies to execute injected instructions \cite{hines2024defending, wang2024fath,chen2024struq,chen2024aligning}.
-However, despite significant efforts, experimental results indicate that suppression remains challenging, often leading to either ineffective defense or utility degradation.
+However, despite significant efforts, experimental results indicate that suppression remains challenging, often leading to ineffective defense.

-In this paper, we propose a novel method that leverages LLMs’ instruction-following abilities rather than suppressing them.
-Our motivation stems from an analysis of successful attack cases, as illustrated in Figure \ref{fig:intro} (a).
+In this paper, we propose a method that leverages LLMs’ instruction-following abilities rather than suppressing them.
+Our motivation stems from an analysis of successful attack cases, as an example illustrated in Figure \ref{fig:intro} (a).
 In the response, the LLM references the injected instruction with the phrase \textit{``For the second instruction …''} and then executes it.
 This observation leads us to an intuitive question: \textit{Can we defend against prompt injection attacks by prompting LLMs to explicitly reference the instruction they are about to execute?} We raise this question because, in prompt injection defense, the ultimate goal is to ensure that the LLMs' generated response contains only the answer to the original input instruction, without any unrelated responses to injected instructions.
 If the LLM provides instruction references, we can use them to filter out unrelated responses, keeping the output clean.
 To help LLMs generate responses with explicit instruction references, we first split the data content into separate lines, each preceded by a tag to assist in instruction location.
 We then carefully design a system prompt to guide LLMs in generating responses with corresponding references (which are the tags in our implementation).
 The processed prompt, as shown in Figure \ref{fig:intro} (b), is then sent to the LLM.
-Finally, we use the references to filter out irrelevant responses.
+Finally, we use references to filter out irrelevant responses.